Afrikaners: 1960 Census

 The South African census of 1960 was the final census undertaken in the Union of South Africa.
-Ethno-linguistic status of some 15,994,181 South African citizens was projected by various sources through sampling language, religion and race.
-At least 1.6 million South Africans represented white Afrikaans speakers, or 10% of the total population.
+The ethno-linguistic status of some 15,994,181 South African citizens was projected by various sources through sampling language, religion, and race.
+At least 1.6 million South Africans were white Afrikaans speakers, or 10% of the total population.
 They also constituted 9.3% of the population in neighbouring South West Africa.

 1985 Census

-According to the South African census of 1985, there were 2,581,080 white Afrikaans speakers then residing in the country, or about 9.4% of the total population.
+According to the 1985 South African census, there were 2,581,080 white Afrikaans speakers then residing in the country, or about 9.4% of the total population.

 1996 Census

 The South African National Census of 1996 was the first census conducted in post-apartheid South Africa.
-It was calculated on census day and reported a population of 2,558,956 white Afrikaans speakers.
+It was calculated on Census Day and reported a population of 2,558,956 white Afrikaans speakers.
 The census noted that Afrikaners represented the eighth largest ethnic group in the country, or 6.3% of the total population.
-Even after the end of Apartheid the ethnic group only fell by 25,000 people.
+Even after the end of apartheid, the ethnic group only fell by 25,000 people.

 2001 Census

 The South African National Census of 2001 was the second census conducted in post-apartheid South Africa.
-It was calculated on 9 October and reported a population of 2,576,184 white Afrikaans speakers.
+It was calculated on October 9 and reported a population of 2,576,184 white Afrikaans speakers.
 The census noted that Afrikaners represented the eighth largest ethnic group in the country, or 5.7% of the total population.

 Distribution

 Afrikaners make up approximately 58% of South Africa's white population, based on language used in the home.
-English speakers – an ethnically diverse group – account for closer to 37%.
+English speakers account for closer to 37%.
 As in Canada or the United States, most modern European immigrants elect to learn English and are likelier to identify with those descended from British colonials of the nineteenth century.
 Aside from coastal pockets in the Eastern Cape and KwaZulu-Natal they remain heavily outnumbered by those of Afrikaans origin.